Zembelo Guidemarbella Buying Journey

 Buying Journey — Step by step

-A professional buyer-side agent provides the unfiltered truth about a property's history, local noise levels, and true market value, rather than just selling you the view.
-In the vast majority of transactions on the coast, the buyer agent's commission is paid entirely by the seller out of the final sale price.
-This means you gain a professional negotiator and an area expert at zero extra cost.
-Official city information can be found at marbella.es.
+A professional buyer-side agent provides the unfiltered truth about a property's history, local noise pollution, and true market value—rather than just selling you the view.
+They have access to internal databases and 'off-market' deals that are not visible on portals like Idealista.
+In 99% of coastal transactions, the buyer agent's commission is paid entirely by the seller, giving you a professional negotiator at zero extra cost.

 Advisor Insight